amboltio/emily-cli/README.md

 - The ``emily doctor fix`` command helps you setup and install all the necessary tools for building machine learning based projects.

 ## Download
-Download the emily CLI for free on the official [Emily website](https://ambolt.io/home-work-together/emily/).
+Download the Emily platform for free on the official [Emily website](https://ambolt.io/home-work-together/emily/).

 ## Installation
 How to install: